 The weather was everything you’d expect from the British countryside, birds chirping, flowers blossoming, cloudless blue sky and lush green grass.
 A superb and perfect spring day.

 If you’ve read my blog before or listened to my podcast, you might know that my travels often inspire me to relate my observations to marketing.
 The world stage is indeed my muse.
-My visit to Chateaux Clos Lucie in Loire, France inspired a podcast episode about Leonardo Da Vinici and my thoughts on how to hypothetically market his inventions.
-When I attended the US Open Tennis Championship in New York, I shared insights about how they mixed traditional sponsorship and online content marketing.
+My visit to Chateaux Clos Lucie in Loire, France inspired a podcast episode about Leonardo Da Vinci and my thoughts on how to hypothetically market his inventions.

 When I started putting my marketing lenses on, I knew exactly why I am so fond of this manor: